Who we are

-We want the benefits of our research, and our results and data, to be available and accessible to researchers, thereby inspiring and accelerating the development of therapies that will change patients’ lives.
+We want the benefits of our research, and our results, to be available and accessible to researchers, thereby inspiring and accelerating the development of therapies that will change patients’ lives.

 We wish to build a sustainable business model, discovering, developing and supplying innovative therapies to current and future patients.
 To this end, we will be open to flexible, value-driven approaches to pricing and the exercise of intellectual property rights that will both incentivise innovation and enable access to it.

 We develop innovative treatment approaches along a well-defined path: from translational research through regulatory approval to patient access.
 Translational research takes findings in clinical research and moves them into medical practice and meaningful health outcomes.